Yasinj456/Portfolio-Project/doc/05-component-kernel-implementation/05-component-kernel-implementation.md

 > and interpreted (i.e., by correspondence).

 <!-- TODO: select a representation and explain why -->
+For my WorkoutRoutine kernel, I represent the exercises as a List where each string has the exercise name, sets, reps, and weight in the format "name:sets:reps:weight".
+This representation makes it simple to add, remove, and iterate through exercises while keeping all data together.

+Convention: Every string in the list must have a non-null name and sets, reps, and weight must all be positive integers.

+Correspondence: Each element in the list represents an exercise in the routine in order with the name, sets, reps, and weight stored in the string.

 > To start making your kernel implementation, make a branch off of main in your
 > new repo called something like `kernel-implementation`.
 There are many ways to